t-o-k/Useful-POV-Ray-macros/README.md

 ## OrthogonalVector(v0)

-Calculates, if possible, a normalized vector that is orthogonal to vector v0.
+Calculates, if possible, a normalized vector that is orthogonal to the vector v0.

 If v0 is the zero vector then the resulting vector is also the zero vector.